 A PSE worker said their biggest concern is Summer and Fall rain storms.
 With vegetation and trees removed, the dry, silty soil can easily flood into Bear Creek unless measures are taken.
 Silt fences need to go up - black, permeable cloth and burlap rolls.
 Have you been out there, yet?
 My wife and I saw a Bald Eagle, this Hairy Woodpecker, and a hummingbird when I took these pictures.

-Redmond Neighborhood Blog advocates, investigates and reports news and opinion on Redmond, WA. governments, organizations and neighborhoods so that they can be more inforned, responsive and "in touch" with each other.
+Redmond Neighborhood Blog advocates, investigates and reports news and opinion on Redmond, WA. governments, organizations and neighborhoods so our community can be more inforned, responsive and "in touch" with each other.
 Send your news, tips, and Letters to email@example.com